The Community Fridge: Reducing food waste and feeding those in need

 A fridge offering free food to those in need has popped up in central Auckland.

-The Community Fridge has opened on Wednesday as a way to reduce food waste by sharing excess food with people who need it.
+The Community Fridge opened in November as a way to reduce food waste by sharing excess food with people who need it.

-Businesses and individuals can leave excess food in the fridge, which is located in the new Griffith Gardens, for anyone to take.
+Businesses and individuals can leave excess food in the fridge, which is located in the Griffith Gardens on Wellesley Street in Central Auckland, for anyone to take.